-ď mplementing measures to promote optimal ventilation in the school is strongly recommended hese may include (check all that apply Movement of classroom learning, meals, and activities to outdoor space is maximized whenever feasible and weather permitting.
-The school HVAC system is in good, working order.
-Prior to school reopening, consider having the HVAC system evaluated by an appropriate engineer familiar with the Guidance fo Reopening Schools as developed by the American Society of Heating, Refrigerating, and Air conditioning Engineers (ASHRAE).
-HVAC systems are set to maximize indoor/outdoor air exchange unless outdoor conditions (recent fire, very high outside temperature, high pollen count, etc.) make this inappropriate Portable, high-efficiency air cleaners have been installed if feasible.
-Doors and windows are kept open during the school day if feasible and if outdoor conditions make this appropriate.
-Existing fire codes requiring closure of fire-rated doors must be respected.
-Air filters have been upgraded to a higher efficiency (MERV-13 or higher rating is preferred) Due to large room capacity and high-risk activities occurring on the court, improved ventilation in gymnasiums is a critical strategy to lower risk of viral transmission and outbreaks occurring as a result of high-risk competitive play.
-Strategic use of fans to improve air exchange at floo level may have significant impact at mitigating this risk.
-See Best Practices for Gymnasium Ventilation for further guidance.
-Other: More information on improving air quality in schools including a CDC interactive tool and CDPI Ø guidance is available at the LACDPH TK-12 Schools COVID-19 Toolkit.
-Consider implementing measures to improve ventilation and promote physical distancing of tudents on school busses.
-These measures may include (check all that apply): Seating one child per bus seat/ Use of alternating rows/ Open windows as air quality and rider safety concerns allow. a Consider implementing measures to reduce crowding as students, parents or visitors enter and nove through the school building.
+Implementing measures to promote optimal ventilation in the school is strongly recommended.
+These may include (check all that apply • Movement of classroom learning, meals, and activities to outdoor space is maximized whenever feasible and weather permitting More information on improving air quality in schools including a CDC interactive tool and CDPH guidance is available at the LACDPH TK-12 Schools COVID-19 Toolkit. Ø Consider implementing measures to improve ventilation and promote physical distancing of students on school busses.
+These measures may include (check all that apply): • Seating one child per bus seat Use of alternating rows Open windows as air quality and rider safety concerns allow V Consider implementing measures to reduce crowding as students, parents or visitors enter and move through the school building.
 These may include (check all that apply): School employees are deployed in hallways to promote physical distancing and reduce loitering and crowding as students enter and proceed to classrooms.
-4 Consider implementing measures that allow for physical distancing within classrooms when ossible without interfering with essential operations.
-These may include the following measures check all that apply): Classroom furniture is set up to maximize distance between students and between students and teachers.
+Consider implementing measures that allow for physical distancing within classrooms when possible without interfering with essential operations.
+These may include the following measures (check all that apply): Classroom furniture is set up to maximize distance between students and between students and teachers.
 As a best practice, avoid using "pod" seating arrangements in classrooms.
 Where distancing is not feasible consider other safety measures including improved ventilation.
 Nap or rest areas in classrooms have students placed an increased distance apart and alternating feet to head.
-Other: